jerboa88/Tally/README.md

 ### Languages

 > [!NOTE]
 > Some languages are marked as _**experimental**_.
 This means that the translations haven't been reviewed and/or counting accuracy has not been extensively tested for that language.
-If you encounter any issues with a language, please [open an issue].
+If you encounter any issues with a language, please [open an issue](https://github.com/jerboa88/Tally/issues).

 You can change the language with the language selector.
 Choosing a language changes the UI text to that language and adjusts the segmentation rules that determine how graphemes, words, and sentences are counted.